-The Early Help assessment is a way of working with children and young people.
-It involves listening to you and your child to find out your child’s needs, and what is working well in your child’s life.
+The Early Help assessment is a way of supporting children and families.
+It involves listening to you and your child to find out more about your child’s needs, and what is working well in your child’s life.

-An action plan, agreed with you and your child, is also put in place to make sure your child gets the right sort of help.
+An action plan, agreed with you and your child, is also put in place to make sure your child gets the right help at the right time.

 How we can help